-Commenting on Group Watch 2018, Swiss Re's latest annual report analysing the group risk market, Katharine Moxham, spokesperson for Group Risk Development (GRiD) said: "It's been another positive year for the group risk industry, showing growth of in force benefits across all three group risk products and nearly 380,000 more people protected against financial loss via group risk insurance during 2017.
+Commenting on Group Watch 2019, Swiss Re's latest annual report analysing the group risk market, Katharine Moxham, spokesperson for Group Risk Development (GRiD) said: "We’re very pleased to see that 408,500 more employees are now enjoying the financial peace of mind that group risk protection benefits bring.

 - Ends –

 Spokesperson for GRiD